josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 A [`routerLink` attribute](#routerlink) is set to `"/heroes"`, the string that the router matches to the route to `HeroesComponent`.
 The `routerLink` is the selector for the [`RouterLink` directive](api/router/RouterLink) that turns user clicks into router navigations.
-It's another of the public directives in the `RouterModule`.
+It is another of the public directives in the `RouterModule`.

 The browser refreshes and displays the application title and heroes link, but not the heroes list.